bloomcu/bloomcu-design/README.md

 Design made easier.
 Made by BloomCU.

 ## Changelog
+**1.5.2**
+*Release Date – Dec 15, 2022*
+* Fix issue where the enabled cookie is not set when visiting a share url if not logged into Wordpress

 **1.5.1**
 *Release Date – Nov 22, 2022*
 * Replace button previews with thumbnails